robtweed/mg-showcase/README.md

 ## Version

-This is version 1.1 of the *mg-showcase* repository and Containers
+This is version 2.2 of the *mg-showcase* repository and Containers, released on 25 March 2024.

 ## Background